n01111786/TempControl/index.md

 * <a href="https://github.com/n01111786/TempControl/blob/master/GBM%20stats%20Placard.pub">Placard</a> and <a href="https://github.com/n01111786/TempControl/blob/master/BradeyScript.docx">Script</a> Completed

-* Still waiting on DHT11 sensor to arrive.

 ### Week 7 December 4, 2017

 * PCBboard was sussecfully solderd, also i was able to succesully run Traffic2B in order to get LED blinking red/green.